IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 In the following we will show you can use AppConnect to post data to a dedicated IBM Message Hub topic which then causes an OpenWhisk trigger to fire to invoke an action.

-First, let’s set up a Message Hub instance and a topic:
+First, let's set up a Message Hub instance and a topic:

 From the OpenWhisk UI, click the `Catalog` (not the `Browse Public Packages`) link at the top right of the screen.
 From the menu appearing on the left of the screen select `Application Services`.